National Public Investment System of Argentina

 The entities that form the APN have the following faculties: identifying, formulating and assessing the investment projects inherent of their area, keeping the public investment projects inventory up to date, carrying out the physical-financial control of the projects, performing ex-post assessments and exchanging information with the DNIP and the ONP.

 The National Public Investment Plan (PNIP) has a multiannual (3-year) horizon and is updated annually and prepared by the DNIP, in accordance with the establishments of Public Investment Law No. 24354.
 The PNIP outlines the investment projects that are part of the Budget Bill for the year of publication, as well as its stipulations for the years after.
 Consequently, it provides for the totality of capital expenses, those destined to the execution of the works and those to acquire capital goods to be executed directly by some APN body, those executed by third parties with APN resources (capital transfers), and financial investment.
 Likewise, projects are included for execution under the Public-Private Associations (PPA) modality.
 The plan is linked to other national, sectoral and territorial planning documents, since it explicitly mentions that connection.
 An example is the Belgrano Plan and the National Water Plan.
-The 2020-2022 PNIP structure is composed of the main document and three annexes.
-The PNIP reviews its scope and describes the budget formulation process.
-Afterwards, an APN capital expense analysis is performed for 2020 according to its functional, jurisdictional and finance origin distribution.
-It also presents a comparison with the capital expense for 2019 and includes a description of the guidelines and main projects in the most relevant sectors for direct real investment, capital transfers and financial investment.
-Finally, public investment is presented under the PPA modality.
-The annexes outline the improvements of the last year to the SNIP, the second annex analyzes the budget execution of the previous year and the third annex contains a list of all investment projects to be executed during the year.
-This list shows the project name, the BAPIN code, the geographical location, the cost for the year in course and the projects for the two following years.

 One of the main elements of the SNIP of Argentina is the Public Investment Project Bank (BAPIN).
 The APN ministries and dependencies register in the BAPIN all projects to be included into the national budget.
 Through the BAPIN the formulation and assessment of the public investment projects is controlled.
 The BAPIN assures traceability of the public investment projects from their formulation until they are finalized.
 At the same time, the BAPIN is interrelated with the SIDIF, facilitating budget formulation and follow-up of the physical-financial execution of the investment projects.
 Access to BAPIN is restricted to authorized officers.
 Additionally, the possibility of georeferencing public investment projects is in the process of development.
+In addition, there is the possibility of geo-referencing public investment projects.

 In accordance with its faculties established in the Public Investment Law Art.
 5, the DNIP has developed an annual training program in coordination with the National Public Administration Institute (INAP).
 The DNIP’s website shows the programming for the courses, which are offered presence-based to public officers of the APN.
 The topics are mainly methodologies for project formulation and assessment, use of the national public investment project bank, budget formulation, etc.